Category:

 Resistance and Treason Trial

 In the beginning of 1955, Mandela realized that the path of peaceful resistance would not be successful in ending apartheid.
 With the collaboration of other African nationalist and anti-apartheid groups, he helped draw up a Freedom Charter, which demanded a democratically run, non-racialist government.
 In 1956, he was officially accused of high treason against the state, and his trial began in August of 1958.
-He and the other defendants successfully filed a motion to have the three judges presiding over the case replaced, and following their replacement, the charges were amended to accuse ANC leadership of treason by advocating for revolution.
-His treason trial was resolved in March of 1961 with a verdict of not guilty.
+Nelson and the other defendants successfully filed a motion to have the three judges presiding over the case replaced, and following their replacement, the charges were amended to accuse ANC leadership of treason by advocating for revolution.
+His treason trial was resolved in March 1961 with a verdict of not guilty.
 Soon after, he organized with nationalist groups to engage in sabotage of key infrastructural elements in the country with the goal being to pressure the government, not to harm individuals.

 Prison to Presidency

-In August of 1952, Mandela was arrested and charged with inciting strikes and leaving the country without permission.
+In August 1952, Mandela was arrested and charged with inciting strikes and leaving the country without permission.
 He was found guilty and sentenced to five years in prison.
-In July of 1953, he and other activists were charged with sabotage and conspiracy to violently overthrow the government.
+In July 1953, he and other activists were charged with sabotage and conspiracy to violently overthrow the government.
 They used the trial to highlight their cause, and Mandela gave his famous "I Am Prepared to Die" speech during the trial.
 The defendants were found guilty and sentenced to life in prison.
-Mandela spent eighteen years at a prison on Robben Island beginning in 1964.
+Mandela spent 18 years at a prison on Robben Island, beginning in 1964.
 The conditions were initially very poor, and he was allowed few visitors.
-He was transferred to Pollsmoor Prison in Cape Town in 1982, and two years later he was offered to be released on the condition that he vow to never use violence as a political weapon.
+He was transferred to Pollsmoor Prison in Cape Town in 1982, and two years later he was offered release on the condition that he vow to never use violence as a political weapon.
 He refused the offer and was released in 1990 with no conditions.
 Mandela continued to fight to end apartheid, and although there was civil unrest resulting in casualties, he was elected President of South Africa in 1994 and successfully transitioned the nation away from apartheid minority rule and into a democracy.

 Personal Life